natalie-csky/wiz-ahk/README.md

 ### Autonomous Dancers
 - **F4** &ensp; - &ensp; **AutoPetDanceGame**
   - Makes pets dance without requiring your input.
 Go to the Dance Game, select a world, then press this hotkey.
 Make pets work for themselves.
+- **Shift + F4** &ensp; - &ensp; **AutoPetDanceGameRepeat**
+  - The same as F4, only that this hotkey repeats the whole process automatically.
+Once the game is won, it selects the first snack in your inventory and then starts a new game of the same world.
+This loop can be stopped by pressing **Del** while the pet game is running.

 ## Configurations:
 - This script is made for a 1920 * 1080p resolution and the small UI size option (inside the game settings)